-We empower insurers and reiensurers to create and implement innovative products designs to help consumers sleep better at night with the knowledge that their Social Security is protected.
+We empower insurers and reinsurers to create and implement innovative product designs to help consumers sleep better at night with the knowledge that their Social Security is protected.

 The PlanGap Story

 A letter from David Duley, Founder and CEO of PlanGap

 The concept of PlanGap can be traced to a conversation I heard on a flight from Atlanta to Seattle.
 A couple, probably in their early 70’s, sat behind me and started talking about what would happen if the government cut their Social Security benefits.
 The concern in their voices resonated with me because it was similar to what I heard growing up in Flint, Michigan.

 Most of my family and friends trusted and invested in General Motors to take care of them and provide for their retirement, but they learned the hard way that some promises can be broken.
 Imagining that GM would file for bankruptcy seemed crazy.
 The idea that GM would cut its workforce by almost 90% in Flint seemed impossible.
 Unfortunately, in the 1980’s many of the unimaginable scenarios began to happen to the citizens and businesses in Flint.
 In eerily similar ways, the fate of GM and Flint underscores what is at stake when we talk about Congress and the viability of Social Security for future retirees.

 According to the 2022 Annual Report from Social Security’s Board of Trustees, the program will only be able to cover 77% of promised retirement benefits by 2034.
 This is troubling since many Americans rely heavily on Social Security to maintain their standard of living in retirement.
 A 23% reduction in benefits would create a significant hardship for millions of Americans.
 In fact, the possibility of reduced Social Security benefits is now the largest unaddressed fear in retirement planning (19th Annual Transamerica Retirement Survey – December 2019).